Dave Kragthorpe: 1985 Washington game

 Despite Kragthorpe's record at Oregon State, he will be forever linked to one of the greatest wins in program history.
 In his first season at the helm, Kragthorpe led the Beavers (2–4) into Husky Stadium in Seattle to take on the Washington Huskies as 38-point underdogs.
 With 1:29 left in the fourth quarter, the Beavers successfully blocked a Washington punt and recovered the ball in the end zone for the winning touchdown; the final score of 21–20 was then the largest upset by point spread in college football history.

-Later life
+Later life and death

 In 1994, Kragthorpe was hired by the USU Alumni Association to resurrect the university's alumni chapters program.
 Despite officially retiring in 2001, Kragthorpe could for years still be found at his desk in the Alumni Office, overseeing the USU alumni chapters in Idaho and northern Nevada.

-Kragthorpe is a member of the Old Main Society, Alumni Sustaining Membership program, Big Blue Club, and the Emeriti Association.
+Kragthorpe was a member of the Old Main Society, Alumni Sustaining Membership program, Big Blue Club, and the Emeriti Association.
 In 2005, he received the Distinguished Alumnus Award.
 His son, Kurt, is a sportswriter for the Salt Lake Tribune, while another son, Steve, served as head coach at Tulsa and Louisville.
 Grandson Brad Kragthorpe is an assistant for the Cincinnati Bengals.

 Kragthorpe and his wife, Barbara, split their time between Logan, Utah and Louisville, Kentucky.
+He died in Montgomery, Texas on August 23, 2026, at the age of 93.